-A short presentation was provided for Members on the draft corporate improvement indicators for the Community Planning and Regeneration Directorate.
+A short presentation will be provided for Members on the draft corporate improvement indicators for the Community Planning and Regeneration Directorate.

-It was proposed that the draft corporate improvement indicators are included in the overall Corporate Improvement Plan 2018-19, which will be presented to full Council in February 2018 with an additional report outlining the proposed governance arrangements.
+It is proposed that the draft corporate improvement indicators are included in the overall Corporate Improvement Plan 2018-19, which will be presented to full Council in February 2018 with an additional report outlining the proposed governance arrangements.

-Proposed by Councillor Blair Seconded by Councillor Maguire and agreed that the draft Corporate Improvement Indicators for the Community Planning and Regeneration Directorate be approved and included in the draft Corporate Improvement Plan 2018-19 for approval by Council in February 2018
+RECOMMENDATION: that the draft Corporate Improvement Indicators for the Community Planning and Regeneration Directorate are approved and included in the draft Corporate Improvement Plan 2018-19 for approval by Council in February 2018

-ACTION BY: Helen Hall, Head of Performance and Transformation
+Prepared by: Helen Hall, Head of Performance and Transformation